Results 1 to 29 of 29

 A lot of Audi wiring fixes - most noteably the wiring supplying the coilpacks require crimp/butt connectors due to changes in resistance that the solder introduces into the circuit.
 This resistance change might affect future proper operation of the ckt.

-MODS
+'SOFTWALKER MODS

-Are u just going to continue to wing it & keep expecting manna to fall from AZ?
+Hit-or-miss expecting manna to fall from AZ?

-Personal Motto>Walk Softly Carry a Big Stick
+Personal Motto>Walk Softly Carry a Big Stick.
+YEAH I'M BACK!

 22. #22